African Recipes

 Traditional Bechamel De Poisson

-Bechamel de poisson is a traditional fish dish originating from Mauritius.
+Bechamel De Poisson is a traditional fish dish originating from Mauritius.

 The dish consists of fish in bechamel sauce and the list of ingredients includes white-fleshed fish, white wine, bouquet garni spices, onions, lemon, seasonings, and bechamel sauce.